-The last time, when I saw him in November 2015, I noticed his monolid eyes drooped a little, and the creases on his forehead deepened.
+The last time, when I saw him in November 2015, I noticed his monolid eyes drooped a little, and the creases on his forehead had deepened.
 But he still looked pretty handsome, since his posture has always been good.
-Also, Dajyu knows how to rock those long, Indo-weave kurtas with boots.
-Teeming it with golden embroidered Pahadi topi (cap), which is his fashion staple.
+Also, Dajyu knows how to rock long Indo-weave kurta with boots, teeming it with golden embroidered Pahadi topi (cap), which is his fashion staple.

 Since my uncle enjoys being on his own, he never married anybody.
 However, to break the dullness and peace of not having humans around.
 He adopted a cat named “Manav” ‘मानव,’ meaning human.
 Dajyu enjoys brisk walking on the slithery roads of Tapovan.
 Which in Monsoon remains blanketed by glossy leaves, containing moisture from fresh showers.

 It was during one such excursion to the wooded haven of Tapovan, where my uncle found Manav.
 It was raining heavily that day.
 And the scary-looking cat was being rebuked by the hailstones, that were falling on its bald head.
 The tiny cat appeared hungry, feeble and unfed.

 My uncle thought it could have been separated from its mother, as teenage bikers drive carelessly on those roads, causing several mishaps.
 He mourned the little kitten’s loss and gently picked him up.
 Though small, abandoned and fearful, Manav didn’t resist my uncle’s touch.
 He surrendered to him without fearing from oblivion.